 – that the Law has three main purposes:

-– to show us our sin and drive us to Christ (reflective function),
+o to show us our sin and drive us to Christ (reflective function),

-– to remind us Christians of how God wants us to live and admonish us to live righteously (guiding function).
+o to remind us Christians of how God wants us to live and admonish us to live righteously (guiding function).

 The law tells us what we should do and not do and how we should be.
 It has no saving power in itself, but has only an enlightening and judicial effect.
 Conscience – the God-given judicial function in our hearts – must be enlightened by the law so that it truly judges according to the law of God and not after people’s self-chosen and fabricated law.

-The law requires unconditional obedience and consequently whoever violates it should be punished.
+The law requires unconditional obedience and consequently whoever violates it is to be punished.
 Since we can not keep the commandments of God as we should, the law always accuses us (lex semper accusat).
-It shows us our sin and brings us under God’s wrath, so that we are appalled and despair of ourselves.
+It shows us our sin and brings us under God’s wrath, so that we are terrified and despair of ourselves.
 This is the law’s reflective and judicial function and it is not fictitious or invented for pedagogical reasons.
 The law’s threat of punishment is the highest reality and will be enforced by divine justice if the sinner does not turn back to Christ, the Saviour.
 Without a painful encounter with God’s holy Law no one asks or looks for the gospel.

-It is of utmost importance that those who have been convicted of their sin by the law may meet Christ and hear that he has fulfilled all the requirements of the law in the sinner’s stead.
+It is of utmost importance that those who have been convicted of their sin by the law may meet Christ and hear that He has fulfilled all the requirements of the law in the sinner’s stead.
 He is full of mercy and does not judge, but forgives and restores sinners.
 He also gives them the gift of the Spirit, a new will and new strength that they may continue to follow God’s commandments.
 Without faith in Christ there is no provision to keep the law.

 As Christians, we are confronted often with modern, secular human standards, lifestyles and values, such as in the view of marriage and family, equality and gender roles, sexuality and abortion.
 To depart from them is not always easy.
 The Church’s ethical teaching, with advice, support and encouragement to boldly walk in God’s good commandments, is therefore important.
 As Christians, we are by no means spared the temptation to walk the wide road to live according to the way of the world.